microsoft/azurechat/docs/5-add-identity.md

 AZURE_AD_CLIENT_SECRET=
 AZURE_AD_TENANT_ID=
 ```

 ## Configure an admin user

-The reporting pages in Azure Chat are only available to an admin user.
+The reporting pages in the application are only available to an admin user.
 To configure the admin user create or update the "ADMIN_EMAIL_ADDRESS" config setting locally and on Azure App Service with the email address of the user who will use reports.

 [Next](/docs/6-chat-over-file.md)